 You won’t get bonus points for paying for purchased Hilton HHonors points with a Hilton co-brand credit card, as the purchase is processed by points.com rather than Hilton.

 Ultimately I think many people looking for Hilton Honors points are better off with the strong signup bonus offers — which were just increased — for Hilton cards from American Express.

-- The no annual fee Hilton Honors Card from American Express, this is a card I think you want if you’re not a frequent Hilton guest and don’t value the instant status.
-They’ve got a good initial offer without annual fee cost: a 75,000 point initial bonus after $1000 in eligible purchases within the first 3 months of cardmembership.
+- The Hilton Honors Card from American Express, this is a card I think you want if you’re not a frequent Hilton guest and don’t value the instant status.
+They’ve got a good initial offer: a 75,000 point initial bonus after $1000 in eligible purchases within the first 3 months of cardmembership.
 The offer is up from 50,000 points.

 - The Hilton Honors Ascend Card from American Express is a nice improvement on the old Surpass card.
 American Express is offering an initial bonus of 125,000 Hilton Honors points after $2,000 in eligible purchases with the product in your first 3 months of cardmembership.

 Each year you spend $15,000 on the card you’ll earn a weekend night reward, and $40,000 in a calendar year earns Hilton Diamond status through the end of the next calendar year.

 - The business version of the Ascend card is the Hilton Honors American Express Business Card

 American Express is offering 125,000 Hilton Honors points after you spend $3,000 in eligible purchases in the first 3 months on this card.
 It has similar benefits to the Ascend card plus another weekend night after you spend an additional $45,000 in purchases on your card in the same calendar year.